 PDF download Download Article

-1. The egg theory comes from the 2009 short story "The Egg" by Andy Weir.
-In "The Egg" (first published in Galacanet), a man has just died and met God.
+1. In "The Egg" (first published in Galacanet), a man has just died and met God.
 God—who is also the story's narrator—tells the man that everyone in the universe shares the same reincarnated soul.
-God tells the man that there are other gods, and that once the man has lived every life in existence, he will become a god himself.[1]
+God tells the man that there are other gods, and that once the man has lived every life in existence, he will become a god himself.[5]

 • The implication is that the universe is basically a giant egg inside which every human soul—which is really just one soul—is growing and maturing.
 Once the human soul has lived every life on Earth, the egg will "hatch," and the human soul will become a god.

-• While the egg theory stems from Weir's short story, the general philosophy that all humans share the same soul has been around for thousands of years.
-We'll talk about related philosophies more later in this article!
+• While the egg theory stems from Weir's short story, the general philosophy that all humans share the same soul has existed for thousands of years.“The concept of people being called to mature as part of a greater mission is not unlike Jung’s idea of individuation,” says Muller.[6]

 Section 3 of 6: